T of C

 This essay is discussed in QSCB, Chapter 6c7 as well as in Chapter 6b3

-In his Explanation of You Lan Finger Techniques, Wang Mengshu sometimes quotes this source but has little further information.
-He says it has 29 right hand techniques, 36 left hand techniques, and covers six pages, associating it with the finger techniques in a section of Taiyin Daquanji (QQJC V/94-98) called Specific Steps for Getting Started (名數發端 Ming Shu Fa Duan), which covers 10 pages and has 45 right hand then 20 left hand plus a list of 38 shorthand forms.
+In his Explanation of You Lan Finger Techniques, Wang Mengshu sometimes quotes Cheng Yujian's fingering explanations, but gives little further information.
+He does say it has 29 right hand techniques, 36 left hand techniques, and covers six pages, associating it with the finger techniques in a section of Taiyin Daquanji (QQJC V/94-98) called Specific Steps for Getting Started (名數發端 Ming Shu Fa Duan), which covers 10 pages and has 45 right hand then 20 left hand plus a list of 38 shorthand forms.
 2

 Footnotes (Shorthand references are explained on a separate page)